The New England Journal of Medicine June 09, 2016

 Setting

-Population Patients aged 40 or older with moderate-to-very severe COPD and a history of at least one exacerbation in the previous year.
+Population Patients aged ≥40 years with symptomatic COPD (FEV1 25-60% of predicted, modified Medical Research Council dyspnea scale score ≥2) and a history of at least 1 exacerbation in the previous year.

-Outcome Annual rate of all (mild, moderate, and severe) COPD exacerbations.
+Outcome Annual rate of all COPD exacerbations (mild, moderate, or severe) over 52 weeks of treatment.

 Study Limitations